tomchalmers/enablement-docs/exercises/1-the-manual-menace/README.md

 git push
 ```

 3. Apply this change as done previously using Ansible.
-The deployment can be validated by going to your `<YOUR_NAME>-ci-cd` namespace and checking if it is there!
+The deployment can be validated by going to your `<YOUR_TEAM_NAME>-ci-cd` namespace and checking if it is there!
 ```bash
 ansible-playbook apply.yml -e target=tools \
   -i inventory/ \